1andee/url-shortener/README.md

 - As a twitter reader,  I want to be able to visit sites via shortened links, so that I can read interesting content.

+- As an avid twitter poster, I want to be able to see how many times my subscribers visit my links so that I can learn what content they like.

 ## Bugs
 Refer to <https://github.com/1andee/url-shortener/issues>.